PSP92/css-grid/README.md

 ## Working With CSS Grid

 Grid is the most robust layout system in CSS.
-You utilize Grid by applying CSS rules to both the parent (Grid Container) and it's children (Grid Items), much like we did with Flexbox.
+You utilize Grid by applying CSS rules to both the parent `(Grid Container)` and it's children `(Grid Items)`, much like we did with Flexbox.

-During the lecture we will use [CSS-TRICKS A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) as our go to guide so let's spend a few minutes taking a look at the docs before moving on.
+During the lecture we will reference [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) as our go to guide so let's spend a few minutes taking a look at the docs before moving on.

 ### Basic Terminology